Driftless-Pvt-Ltd/Orbis-Kernel/README.md

 ## Features

 ### Kernel & OS Core
-- Fully custom **64-bit kernel** with multitasking and memory management
+- Fully **custom kernel** with multitasking and memory management
-- Cross-platform support for **x86, ARM, and RISC-V**
 - Modular drivers and device support for a clean architecture
-- Custom bootloader to initialize the OS on multiple architectures
+- Custom bootloader to initialize the OS

 ### Application Compatibility
 - **PE loader**: Run Windows executables